ibm-cloud-architecture/refarch-eda/README.md

 Now we will take a detailed look at each of these component areas which make up the reference architecture:

-1- **Event sources**

-The modern digital business is driven by events,  events come into the business and events need to be pushed outside of the business.
+1- **Event sources**  The modern digital business is driven by events.
+Events come into the business and events likewise need to be pushed outside of the business.
 For our Cloud Native Event Driven Architecture we consider event sources to be all of those things which may generate events which are of interest to the business.
-This could include, events coming from, IoT devices, mobile apps, web apps, database triggers or microservices.
+This could include, events coming from IoT devices, mobile apps, web apps, database triggers or microservices.

 In general terms, an *Event Source*, or event producer is any component capable of creating an event notification and publishing it to the event backbone, but lets look at some specific types of producer to better understand the opportunity with event driven.